Le0Developer/luapack/README.md

         if not luapack.helpers.check_file_extension(filename, ".lua") then
             return false -- dont do any changes if its not a lua file end
-        -- name and filename as comment at the start return "-- " .. name .. " at " .. filename .. "\n" .. content
+        -- add package name and filename as comment at the start return "-- " .. name .. " at " .. filename .. "\n" .. content
     end
 })